 How did Malcolm Forbes collect so many Imperial Eggs?

 In 1965, Forbes bought his first Fabergé egg, however not an Imperial Egg.
 It was a jelly-bean-size egg emblazoned with a red cross, depicting the role of a Russian noblewoman with the Red Cross during WWI.
-He went on to collect full-size Fabergé eggs, plus the coveted Imperial Easter Eggs, determined to possess more eggs then the Soviet government.
+He went on to collect full-size Fabergé eggs, plus the coveted Imperial Easter Eggs, determined to possess more eggs than the Soviet government.
 He was obsessed to out-do the Kremlin.

 So, with that brief history of the Imperial eggs, let’s go in the Fabergé Museum.